-What are the things I can possibly search about them e.g. Habits, kids, employer, and marital status?
+What are the possible things I can search about them e.g. habits, kids, employer, and marital status?

-Facebook who has almost 900 million users has a lot of information for your existing research.
-If, for example, you are drafting a space, Market Research suggest you start with Facebook Audience Insight (FAI) or go with Facebook’s suggestion feature in order to find an additional recommendation.
+Facebook that has 2.5 Billion users, contains a lot of information for your existing research.
+If, for example, you are drafting a space, Market Research suggests you start with Facebook Audience Insight (FAI) or go with Facebook’s suggestion feature in order to find an additional recommendation.

-For example, If you are in search of IT professionals in a large firm, all you have to do is to simply type the name of the largest IT employers (Google, for example), and then use the suggestion feature to search similar companies.
-Before doing any research, you have to analyze your target, asking yourself a question like, who do I want to know more about?
-It's about outlining as much as you know about your audience as possible.
+For example, If you are in search of IT professionals in a large firm, all you have to do is to simply type the name of the largest IT employers (Google, for example), and then use the suggestion feature to search for the similar companies.
+Before doing any research, you have to analyze your target, asking yourself a question like, “who do I want to know more about?”.
+It's about outlining as much as as possible about your audience.
 In Marketing, this is usually called, the ideal customer persona or profile.

 And if you are in need of help with defining your ideal customer or audience, there are some helpful tips to go by.